EVerest/everest-core/README.md

 ## Dependencies

-To build this library you need [libfsm](https://github.com/EVerest/libfsm) and [everest-cmake](https://github.com/EVerest/everest-cmake) checkout in the same directory as libiso15118.
+To build this library you need [everest-cmake](https://github.com/EVerest/everest-cmake) checkout in the same directory as libiso15118.

 ## Getting started